arymehta/Scribe/README.md

 # Scribe ✒️

-Dont you just **hate** writing documentation?
-Wouldnt you rather jump into the exciting bit - writing code instead of spending precious time at your job or in a hackathon writing that README.md?
+Don't you just **hate** writing documentation?
+Wouldn't you rather jump into the exciting bit - writing code instead of spending precious time at your job or in a hackathon writing that README.md?
 We sure felt that way!

 This is why we decided to create: *Scribe*

-#### Scribe -- is an easy to use github integration that automates documentation!
+#### Scribe -- is an easy-to-use GitHub integration that automates documentation!

 ## Steps to use Scribe:
 1)  Go to the application page for scribe: ```https://github.com/apps/scribedoc```